 From the past 60 years ago, saturated fat was called the sole cause of high cholesterol and cardio diseases.
 But times have changed.
-Many people blindly followed the misguided path that saturated fats such as coconut oil is the main reason for heart disease.
+Many people blindly followed the misguided path that saturated fats such as coconut oil are the main reason for heart disease.

-Studies conducted to bring out the goodness in saturated fats and coconut oil have been successful. it was noted that oils that undergo hydrogenated process produce rancid and thick oil that are mainly used for processed foods and companies that make profits out of it.
+Studies conducted to bring out the goodness in saturated fats and coconut oil have been successful. it was noted that oils that undergo hydrogenated process produce rancid and thick oil that is mainly used for processed foods and companies that make profits out of it.

-Two groups of 20 participants were put on study to detect how soybeans oil (another victim of controversy) and coconut oil works on their bodies.
-They were provided with 30ml of daily supplement of soybean and coconut oil.
+Two groups of 20 participants were put on a study to detect how soybeans oil (another victim of controversy) and coconut oil works on their bodies.
+They were provided with 30ml of a daily supplement of soybean and coconut oil.
 They were also put on balanced low cal diet and told to walk for 50 minutes every day.

 The results were impeccable.
 While the benefits of both these oils remain similar, coconut oil delivered: